 You’ll need an operating agreement and articles of organization, which are fairly easy.
 You can create a separate business entity through our partner BetterLegal and save $30 when you create an LLC.

-Keep reading for more ways of avoiding unlimited liability.
+Keep reading for more more types of businesses that avoid unlimited liability.

 A Series LLC is nearly identical to a normal LLC but with one distinguishing difference: You can have a parent LLC with multiple distinct LLCs underneath it.
-This is basically the same concept a conglomerate (Berkshire-Hathaway, for those unfamiliar) uses, but much less costly, making it perfect for:
+This is basically the same concept a conglomerate (Berkshire-Hathaway, for those unfamiliar) uses, but much less costly.

 - Serial entrepreneurs